 No products found.

 The boots kept her feet warm without making them sweat and causing frozen toes.
 On the other hand, another user didn't like the quality of these boots and felt they were too heavy and clunky.

 Bogs boots come equipped with 7mm Neo-Tech neoprene that's waterproof and is great for walking in slush and wet snow.
 The long design is 15 inches and delivers long-lasting warmth -- and it makes maneuvering your feet in misty conditions easy.
 Plus, the traction is made with non-marking and non-slip rubber.

 You can purchase them on Amazon or on the Bog's website.
-Amazon customers rated them 4.5 out of 5 stars.
 One reviewer said they provide a good grip on snowy days and are insulated well.
 However, another user noted that her footwear wore out after a month of wearing them.

 Merell Capra ice boots feature Vibram rubber with Arctic Grip compound that adheres to wet ice when the ground is slick.
 These shoes are perfect for a snowy hike, and they're breathable so that you won't get sweaty feet.

 - M Select DRY seals out water and lets moisture escape so you stay dry when you're on the move Coated leather upper

 - Traditional lace closure Bellows tongue keeps debris out Conductor fleece lining for added warmth